Data-Provenance-Initiative/Data-Provenance-Collection/README.md

 The information provided on this page and any output of the Data Provenance Initiative does not, and is not intended to, constitute legal advice; instead, all information, content, and materials are for general informational purposes only.
 No reader, user, or browser of this project should act or refrain from acting on the basis of information from the Data Provenance Initiative without first seeking legal advice from counsel in the relevant jurisdiction.

-The code in this repository is CC-BY 4.0 licensed.
+The code in this repository is Apache 2.0 licensed.

 ## Contact and Citation